adityashnkr/mask-up/README.md

 # mask-up

-A deep learning solution to detect if a person is masked or not.
+A deep learning solution to detect if a person is masked or not with 95% test accuracy.
-80% test accuracy and also detects incorrecly masked people.